CH-Low/KasaneIro/README.md

 ## Disclaimer

-This is an unofficial app developed as a private project and is not affiliated with Smart Flamingo.
+This is an unofficial app developed as a private project and is not affiliated with GEO GAMES.

-## Download
+You can purchase the Kasane Iro [here](https://www.amazon.co.jp/dp/B0F7QP24GL?ref_=pe_63408012_578253412_t_fed_asin_title)

-You can download the android apk [here](https://github.com/CH-Low/AISpacePuzzle/releases/tag/V1.0.4).
+## Download TBC

-The web version is available [here](https://ai-space-puzzle.web.app/).
+You can download the android apk [here](https://github.com/CH-Low/KasaneIro/releases/tag/V1.0.0).

 ## Development
 Developed in React Native with Expo.